Discovery of the Relativistic Schr\"odinger Equation: Erwin Schr o dinger --- 60 years after

-\textbf{Conclusions.\/} Schr\"{o}dinger's diaries for the years 1925--26 are not available.
+In saved correspondence and numerous working notes, Schr\"{o}dinger never gave a chronological pathway to the birth of wave mechanics that made him one of the classics of science.
+Schr\"{o}dinger's personal diaries for the years 1925--26 are not available.
 This is why we may never know for sure all the details of his revolutionary discovery.
-Nonetheless, our analysis of the relativistic Schr\"{o}dinger equation allows suggesting that he, probably, didn't have a chance to solve this equation for Coulomb potential (from the viewpoint of the current standards when eigenvalues and the normalized eigenfunctions should be explicitly presented? -- it was certainly done by Fock just a few months later \cite{Fock1926}).
-Instead, he seems found the corresponding fine structure formula for a charged spin-zero particle by using the Bohr--Sommerfeld quantization rule (correcting a mistake in the original work \cite{Granovskii2004}?) and observed discrepancies with the experimental data \cite{Mehra1987}.
-Analyzing this \textquotedblleft disaster\textquotedblright, he switched to the nonrelativistic case and introduced the stationary Schr\"{o}dinger equation, which he was able to solve around December-January of 1925--26 (consulting with Hermann Weyl?).
-His main legacy, namely, the time-dependent Schr\"{o}dinger equation (Figure~4), that was, de facto, required in an article dedicated to the coherent states \cite{Schrodinger2010a}, was published only about six months later \cite{Schrodinger2010b}.
-We hope that our consideration will help the readers to draw their own conclusions.
+Nonetheless, our analysis of the relativistic Schr\"{o}dinger equation allows suggesting that he, probably, didn't have a chance to solve this equation for Coulomb potential, say from the viewpoint of the later standards, when eigenvalues and the normalized eigenfunctions should be explicitly presented?
+(The first solution was published by V.~A.~Fock just a few months later \cite{Fock1926}).
+Instead, he seems found the corresponding fine structure formula for a charged spin-zero particle by using the Bohr--Sommerfeld quantization rule and/or by the Laplace method (correcting a mistake in the original work \cite{Granovskii2004}, \cite{Joas2009}?) and observed discrepancies with the experimental data \cite{Mehra1987}.
+Analyzing this `disaster', he switched to the nonrelativistic case and introduced the stationary Schr\"{o}dinger equation, which he was able to solve around December-January of 1925--26 (by the Laplace method, consulting with Hermann Weyl?).
+His main legacy, namely, the time-dependent Schr\"{o}dinger equation (Figure~4), {\it{de facto}} required in the article dedicated to the coherent states \cite{Schrodinger2010a}, \footnote{The coherent states were introduced as a result of correspondence with Hendrik Lorentz \cite{Kox2013}, \cite{Moore1989}; see also \cite{Kryuchkov2013} for an extension to the minimum-uncertainty squeezed states.\/} was published only about six months later \cite{Schrodinger2010b}.
+His review \cite{Schrodinger1926} gives an account of the new form of quantum theory.
+That article was submitted on September~3, 1926.
+At the end, addressing the controversy with the relativistic hydrogen atom, Schr\"{o}dinger concludes: ``The deficiency must be intimately connected with Uhlenbeck--Goudsmit's theory of the spinning electron.
+But in what way the electron spin has to be taken into account in the present theory is yet unknown".
+Less than two years later, Paul Dirac would derive a first-order wave equation for a four-component spinor field that describes relativistic spin-1/2 particles like electrons \cite{Dirac1928}.